Want to know where to submit short stories for money?

 For example, This American Life, one of the largest podcasts in the world, is essentially just telling short, non-fiction, stories.
 There are also many smaller podcasts dedicated to telling short stories on every topic imaginable.

-Where To Sell Short Stories For Money
+Where To Submit Short Stories For Money

 We've put together a huge list of sites to submit short stories for money.